Has your female Yorkshire Terrier made a new male friend?

 You will also see other changes as the weeks pass by.
 By week three or four, your dog’s abdomen becomes significantly larger.
 Its appetite will also increase, because it is now eating for its puppies, too.
 This results in weight gain.

-Your Yorkie will likely gain roughly 30% her pre-pregnancy weight.
-If you continue to feed her the right diet, a normal weight gain is generally 1.2 and 2.1 pounds, depending on the size of your dog and the size of her litter..
+Your Yorkie will likely gain roughly 30% her pre-pregnancy weight over the various stages of Yorkshire terrier pregnancy.
+If you continue to feed her the right diet, a normal weight gain is generally 1.2 and 2.1 pounds, depending on the size of your dog and the size of her litter.

 If she gains weight beyond what is considered normal, you should discuss the best course of action with your vet.

 It is vital to your pet’s health, and perhaps even her survival, to keep her weight gain in check.
 Obesity can have adverse effects on her pregnancy.

 After the third week, blood tests can be performed to provide a definitive diagnosis of pregnancy.
 And by week six, or day 42, the vet can perform an ultrasound to detect the puppies, determine how many there are and their positions, and check for abnormalities.

 After day 45, he can take an an x-ray to decide if the puppies are growing well.
 The ultrasound will also determine the approximate age of the puppies.

 This information is crucial in determining whether the puppies are still safe inside their mother’s womb or if they should be removed.
 This can either be through natural birth or a cesarean operation.
 Yorkies actually have a higher chance of needing to undergo a cesarean operation, due to their small size.

 In general, dogs are pregnant for about 63 days on average.
 But the number of days definitely depends on the breed and the individual dog.